 Key factors that worked against me

 In some cases, "mental illness" in one culture may be not be an illness in another culture.

+Both "mental health" and "mental illness" refer to the mind, but we don’t know what or where the mind is.
 What if I, as an emergency physician, diagnosed someone with a "kidney infection", yet could not tell them what the kidney is or where the kidney is?

 The beginning of a solution

-Do we need the phrases "mental health" and "mental illness" if we have deeper insight into the mind, if we find there is hope through discovering meaning, and if we are compassionate?
+Does the general public need the phrases "mental health" and "mental illness" if we have deeper insight into the mind, if we find there is hope through discovering meaning, and if we are compassionate?

 Are we doing our very best to mine the knowledge from other cultures and translate and map that knowledge to our understanding?

 Are we willing to admit what we do not know so that we can learn?

 If you are overwhelmed: